Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Predicting Merger timescales

 \subsection{Modeling the entire merger samples}

 As in previous studies \citep{2008ApJ...675.1095J,2017MNRAS.472.1392S,2021MNRAS.501.2810P}, we begin by attempting to construct a universal model for the entire merger sample.
-We adopt the merger timescale model from \cite{2008MNRAS.383...93B}, which provides a better fit to our results.
+We adopt the exponential form of \( f(\epsilon) \) from \cite{2008MNRAS.383...93B}, as it provides a better fit to our results than alternative forms such as power laws.
 The merger timescale model we adopt is

+Here, \( \alpha \), \( \beta \), and \( \gamma \) control the dependence of merger timescales on orbital circularity, mass ratio, and orbital energy, respectively, while \( A \) serves as a normalization factor.

 We fit this model to our merger samples from \texttt{TNG100-1} and \texttt{TNG300-1} separately using the following expression for chi-squared: